IBM/CryoRL-pytorch/README.md

 To evaluate (sample code):
 ``python train.py --dataset CryoEM-8bit-resnet50-Y1 --lr 0.01 --epoch 20 --training-num 10 --test-num 10 --logdir test-6t/CryoEM-8bit-resnet50-Y1 --step-per-epoch 2500 --ctf-thresh 6.0 --prediction-type regress --train-prediction --test-prediction --eval --duration 480 --print-trajectory``

 Note that evaluation would usually take less than 1 hour on a typical computer with supported GPU acceleration.
-This is because we were running many paralell runs on the same dataset with a random starting position.
+This is because we were running many parallel runs on the same dataset with a random starting position.